 MSc Programme

-MSc Environmental Studies (Conservation Practice) course is curated to create young environmental leaders whose interdisciplinary skills will add value to corporate social responsibility and sustainability offices, development and conservation NGOs and government line departments dealing with environment and development portfolios.
-In academic institutions, these leaders will lend a practical edge to theoretical approaches.
-The degree will be awarded by TDU, a Karnataka Government and UGC-recognised university.
-TDU has been a National Centre of Excellence of the Ministry of Environment, Forests and Climate Change (GOI) and aims to transcend academic boundaries and engage with traditional knowledge.
-The Conservation Practice programme is a product of this combination of ‘inter’ and ‘trans’ disciplinary pioneering, novelty and legacy.
+The MSc in Environmental Studies (Conservation Practice) programme is designed to develop young environmental leaders with interdisciplinary skills valuable to government-line departments, corporate social responsibility and sustainability offices, development and conservation NGOs.
+In academic institutions, these graduates will bring a practical perspective to theoretical frameworks.
+The programme blends pioneering, novel and legacy-driven interdisciplinary and transdisciplinary approaches.
+The degree is awarded by TDU, a Karnataka Government and UGC-recognised university, designated as a National Centre of Excellence by the Ministry of Environment, Forests, and Climate Change (Government of India).

 The Conservation Practice is not just another environmental course